-A simple adjustment to the proposed Meatmarket masterplan would be extending the Duke St pavement a bit further into the site.
-That would leave room for a segregated cycle path as well as a wider footway.
+Adjusting the masterplan proposal to extend the Duke St pavement further into the site would leave room for a segregated cycle path as well as a wider footway.
 It could be similar to the new ‘Avenue’ taking shape on Sauchiehall St. The key things would be a different coloured surface and tactile/dimpled paving at the edges to make it as clear as possible, even to visually impaired people.
 This works much better than a painted line, as seen on the Clyde Gateway/EERR shared pavement past Celtic Park, which isn’t obvious enough.

 “Along Duke Street a dedicated avenue strip has been introduced to allow for the site’s integration with the City Centre Avenues Project which intends to run along Duke Street to within a close proximity of the site.”

-This also sounds a bit hopeful – if we’re doing ‘ideal world’ stuff then better to replace one of the four road lanes with protected bike lanes.
-You’d probably keep two road lanes going west towards the city centre (to keep the right turn lane for John Knox St) but leave one road lane going east.
-It would mean removing parking at the wee row of shops at the start of Duke St near High St (that usually blocks that lane anyway).
+This sounds a bit vague.
+Ideally, they’d replace one of the four road lanes with protected bike lanes.
+Probably keeping two road lanes going west towards the city centre (to keep the right turn lane for John Knox St) but leave one road lane going east.
+It would mean removing parking at the row of shops at the western end of Duke St (that usually blocks that lane anyway).
 There’s a massive multi-storey car park in Collegelands people could use instead.

-Without a full route, you may wonder why have another short stretch of bike lane that doesn’t link to a network – won’t most folk stay on the road?
-Some might but even if the lane only went along the top of the Meatmarket site it would keep you away from buses, taxis and could bypass a bus stop.
-It would also avoid the bit where traffic sometimes ‘undertakes’ a car turning right into Lidl and some taxis have a habit of stopping dead in front of you in the bus lane (answers on a postcard…).
+Why have another short stretch of bike lane that doesn’t link to a network – won’t most folk stay on the road?
+Even if the lane only went along the top of the Meatmarket site it could keep you away from buses, taxis and could bypass a bus stop.
+It would also avoid the bit where traffic sometimes ‘undertakes’ a car turning right into Lidl and some taxis stop dead in front of you in the bus lane.